luccaflower/todo/Readme.md

 # Todo

 - PostgreSQL DB
-- Don't hardcode the API-URL in angular
+- Don't hardcode the API-URL in angular service (currently backend only works in docker, oof)
 - UI for selecting a deadline if desired.
 - Sorting
 - Styling